 The Urban Homesteading program, administered by HUD, also helps to revitalize neighborhoods and recapture deteriorating and abandoned housing stock.
 Twenty-three cities selected in a national competition in 1975 are now using HUD-acquired properties and subsidized rehabilitation loans in coordinated neighborhood preservation programs.
-Urban Homesteading represents a \$50 million Federal/local investment: HUD is awarding \$5 million in rehabilitation loans, and \$5 million in properties to the participating cities, and the cities are spending about \$40 million of their own funds to restore and recycle selected ailing neighborhoods.
+Urban Homesteading represents a \$65 million Federal/local investment: HUD is awarding \$13 million in rehabilitation loans, and \$11.25 million in properties to the participating cities, and the cities are spending more than \$40 million of their own funds to restore and recycle selected ailing neighborhoods.